Training and education

 Remote Vocational Training Scheme

 The Remote Vocational Training Scheme is a vocational training program for medical practitioners in remote and isolated communities throughout Australia.
 The training provided meets the requirements for fellowship of both ACRRM and RACGP.

 Prevocational trainingThis includes the compulsory year of clinical training (the intern year) required by the State and Territory Medical Boards to achieve full (unconditional) medical registration, plus an additional year or two during which doctors consolidate their skills.

 Confederation of Postgraduate Medical Education Councils

 Information on prevocational medical information and training, plus links to Postgraduate Medical Councils (PMCs) in Australia and New Zealand, as well as other peak bodies.

-Vocational trainingVocational training programs are run by the Specialist Medical Colleges (including the Royal Australian College of General Practitioners) and take between 3 and 7 years to complete.
+Vocational trainingVocational training programs are run by the Specialist Medical Colleges and take between 3 and 7 years to complete.